-This really is the Ultimate Oreo Poke Cake recipe!
-Made-from-scratch dark chocolate cake is soaked with chocolate pudding mix then finished off with homemade Oreo whipped topping!
+This really is the ultimate chocolate Oreo poke cake!
+It’s an easy dessert made from rich chocolate cake filled with chocolate pudding mix and then finished off with a thick layer of homemade Oreo whipped cream.

-Do you love the combination of Oreo and Chocolate?
-Try this Chocolate Cake with Oreo Frosting
+Do you love the combination of Oreo and chocolate?
+Try this Chocolate Oreo Cake, too!

-As the cake sets, the Oreos get super soft and take on an almost cake-like texture and the pudding works it’s way into the cake to add so much flavor and moisture.
-Every bite is just perfection.
+- Loaded with cookies and chocolate.
+As the cake sets, the Oreos soften to an almost cake-like texture and the chocolate pudding adds tons of flavor and moisture.
+Every bite is sheer perfection.

 For the Cake